 Can’t go on a walk outside?
 Try this workout cards to get kids moving even if it’s just in circles around the house!
 All you need is a regular deck of cards!

-Send kids on a scavenger hunt.
+Send kids on a scavenger hunt with this printable indoor scavenger hunt. with this printable indoor scavenger hunt..
 Check out one of these over 30 scavenger hunt ideas when you need to turn an ordinary day into something special.

 Make your own floating ball game with these instructions from All for the Boys.
 What a fun game to keep busy hands occupied.

 - Earth Day questions for students

 - Experience gifts for kids